OpenVan.campβ World of motorhomes — here

 Attempted seat swap in moving motorhome leads to charges in Abbotsford

-Earlier, on March 2, an explosion and fire destroyed the travel trailer of 68-year-old Sylvia Gillies at the Aloha RV Park in Abbotsford.
-She suffered severe burns and was airlifted to hospital.
-A fundraiser has been organized to support her recovery and cover her dog's medical expenses.
+On March 2, 2026, an explosion and fire destroyed a travel trailer at the Aloha RV park.
+Sylvia Gillies, 68, suffered severe burns and was airlifted to hospital.
+The fire left her homeless and without personal belongings.
+A GoFundMe campaign has been organized to support her recovery and cover the treatment of her dog.

 Story sources